-Integrated - Quality in the activities is achieved through the daily tasks and interactions of employees and students.
-Quality assurance routines are designed in consultation with the staff and students in such a way that they experience the benefits of the routines and feel involved and committed in their development.
+Integrated - Quality in the university activities is achieved in the daily tasks and interactions of the employees and the students.
+Quality assurance routines are designed in consultation with employees and students so that they experience the benefits of the routines and feel involved and committed in developing the quality of the activities.

-Uniform - Routines for quality assurance and quality development are equally designed for all research and education activities unless there are special reasons for differences.
-The latter provides room for flexibility when needed.
-Unity creates clarity, efficiency and legal certainty, and promotes transparency.
+Uniform - Quality assurance and quality development procedures are designed in the same way for all research and education programmes unless there are special reasons for differences.
+The latter gives room for flexibility when needed.
+Uniformity promotes clarity, efficiency, and legal certainty, and promotes transparency.

-Transparency - Openness and transparency should characterize the quality work at the university.
-The quality policy, the quality system, its routines and criteria, as well as the results and measures taken from quality reviews must be easily accessible to employees, students and other stakeholders.
-Transparency is a prerequisite for the understanding of how the individual efforts affect and are affected by the other operations.
+Transparency - Openness and transparency must characterize the quality work at the university.
+The quality policy, the quality assurance system, its procedures and criteria, as well as the results and measures resulting from quality assurance reviews must be easily accessible to employees, students and other stakeholders.
+Transparency is a prerequisite for understanding how the individual efforts affect and are affected by other parts of the university.

-Sharp - The quality work must be effective and result in continuous development.
-Independent, external quality reviews are conducted regularly.
-Identified strengths and weaknesses form the basis for development work and concrete actions.
+Sharp - The university's quality assurance work must be effective and result in continuous development.
+Independent external reviews of quality are carried out regularly.
+Identified strengths and weaknesses are the basis for development work and concrete measures.

 The operating cycle

-Operations are quality assured on the basis of the annual report - activity plans - activity dialogues - implementation.
+The activities are quality assured on the basis of the cycle; annual report - operational plans - university dialogues - implementation.

 The Vice-chancellor is ultimately responsible for the quality work at the University of Borås.
-The Vice-Chancellor coordinates quality work regarding education and research between committees and academies.
-This is done through the coordination functions at the professional services that support an overall university organization and management of the quality work.
+The Vice-Chancellor coordinates the quality work regarding education and research between committees and academies.
+This is done through the coordination functions at the professional services which support the university´s organization and handling of the quality work.

-Quality responsibility in the organization is further divided into the academies and professional services.
-The Dean of faculty is ultimately responsible for the systematic quality work at each academy.
+Quality responsibility in the organizations is further divided into the academies and professional services.
+The Dean of faculty is ultimately responsible for the systematic quality work at the respective academy.
 This responsibility includes regularly monitoring, evaluation and development of quality in education and research.
-Employees within the unit of professional services support the academies in organizing and operationalizing the quality work.
+Employees within the unit of professional services support the academies in terms of organizing and operationalizing the quality work.

 The unit manager at the professional services is responsible for the systematic quality work at this unit.
-The responsibility includes, in addition to collaborating with and supporting the academies in their work, also regularly monitoring, evaluation and development of quality in the administrative activities of the unit.
+The responsibility includes, in addition to collaborating with and supporting the academies in their work, also regularly monitoring, evaluation and development of quality in the administrative activities the unit is responsible of.